 The challenge is to embrace the broken places in ourselves.
 The wounded and traumatized places where life-altering experiences occurred through the influence of others or through our own choices.
 Healing from those wounds comes only through a posture of intimacy with God.
 One that allows Jesus to step into those hurts and re-interpret life from His vantage point, calling out our true identity as Child of God.

-Our ministry verses are from Psalm 139: 23-24.
+Psalm 139: 23-24.
 The Passion Translation provides a contemporary interpretation of the message we bring to all who would hear.

 23 God, I invite your searching gaze into my heart.
 Examine me through and through; find out everything that may be hidden within me.
 Put me to the test and sift through all my anxious cares.
 24 See if there is any path of pain I’m walking on, and lead me back to your glorious, everlasting ways—the path that brings me back to you.